Preventing unsafe abortion

 - Around 22 million unsafe abortions are estimated to take place worldwide each year, almost all in developing countries.

 - In 2008, there were an estimated 47 000 deaths due to unsafe abortion1.
 Africa is disproportionately affected, with nearly two-thirds of all abortion-related deaths.

 - Almost every abortion death and disability could be prevented through sexuality education, use of effective contraception, provision of safe, legal induced abortion, and timely care for complications.

 Unsafe abortion occurs when a pregnancy is terminated either by persons lacking the necessary skills or in an environment that does not conform to minimal medical standards, or both.

-The persons, skills and medical standards considered safe in the provision of abortion are different for medical abortion (which is performed with drugs alone), and surgical abortion (which is performed with a manual or electric aspirator).
+The persons, skills and medical standards considered safe in the provision of induced abortions are different for medical abortion (which is performed with drugs alone), and surgical abortion (which is performed with a manual or electric aspirator).
 Skills and medical standards required for safe abortion also vary depending upon the duration of the pregnancy and evolving scientific and technical advances.

 Women, including adolescents, with unwanted pregnancies often resort to unsafe abortion when they cannot access safe abortion.
 Barriers to accessing safe abortion include: